Proximity Chat is a brand new feature in Warzone 2 that might change the way you approach other players and how loud you are.

 - This might give some people a motivational boost, but others might find it to be overwhelming.

 - Players will be able to work together with enemy teams.
-This will work well in situations like the newly revamped Gulag.

 - It’ll open up fun interactions between players and will produce more content for streaming.

 - Players can show off their different Gunsmith builds to each other as a friendly gesture.

 Proximity chat could be abused in casual gameplay and may only really be fair in moderated events.

 Teams could find ways to communicate outside the game, such as Discord.
 This would mean they would have the benefit of hearing other teams without the downside of teams hearing them.

 Here is what some players are saying about the feature:

 But this is also a feature that could prove to be invasive to certain players.
 Thankfully, there are ways around Proximity Chat.

 Can You Turn Off Proximity Chat?